 Introduction

-This section considers combustion technologies for single households or apartments, typically in the range of 5-70 kW output.
+This section considers combustion technologies for single households or apartments, typically in the range of 3-70 kW output.
 Larger appliances including combined heat and power systems may be applied for centralised heating systems.
-Note that appliances ≥ 1 MW thermal input are regulated under the Medium Combustion Plant Directive (EU, 2015) which applied to new plants from 20 December 2018 and, in general, will be implemented in the period 2024-2029 for existing plants.
+Note that in the EU, combustion plant ≥ 1 MW thermal input are regulated under the Medium Combustion Plant Directive (EU, 2015) which applied to new plants from 20 December 2018 and, in general, will be implemented in the period 2024-2029 for existing plants.

-Compared with industrial combustion, generating projections for residential combustion should be simpler, given that domestic combustion appliances are generally not individually regulated and that there is no need to consider changes to the technology in use at individual sources other than through replacement of appliances.
-Table A1-5 provides some of the key policies and regulations that may have an impact on air pollutant emissions arising from the small stationary combustion sector.
-Please note, however, that this list is not exhaustive and items may be superseded following publication of the chapter.
+Compared with industrial combustion, generating projections for residential combustion should be simpler, given that domestic combustion appliances are generally not individually regulated and that there is no need to consider changes to the technology in use at individual sources other than through replacement of appliances (and/or fuels).

-Table A1-5 Summary of important EU legislation relevant to residential heating combustion products